Shlhnj/strategicc/docs/reference/accounting.md

 )
 ```

-`area_modal_df` (derived from the modal map across iterations) is what every account is actually computed from, ensuring the spatial output and the tabular accounts stay consistent with each other. `area_df` (raw, per-iteration) is used only for `uncertainty_summary()` — it never feeds the other accounts.
+`area_modal_df` (derived from the modal map across iterations) is what every account is actually computed from, ensuring the spatial output and the tabular accounts stay consistent with each other. `area_df` (raw, per-iteration) is used only for `uncertainty_summary()`, it never feeds the other accounts.

 ### Methods